San peoples: Names

 as it has been reported that the exonym San is perceived as a pejorative in parts of the central Kalahari.
 By the late 1990s, the term San was used generally by the people themselves.

 The adoption of the term was preceded by a number of meetings held in the 1990s where delegates debated on the adoption of a collective term.
 These meetings included the Common Access to Development Conference organized by the Government of Botswana held in Gaborone in 1993, the 1996 inaugural Annual General Meeting of the Working Group of Indigenous Minorities in Southern Africa (WIMSA) held in Namibia, and a 1997 conference in Cape Town on "Khoisan Identities and Cultural Heritage" organized by the University of the Western Cape.

 The term San is now standard in South African, and used officially in the blazon of the national coat-of-arms.
 The "South African San Council" representing San communities in South Africa was established as part of WIMSA in 2001.

-The term Basarwa (singular Mosarwa) is used for the San collectively in Botswana.
+The term Basarwa (singular Mosarwa) (sometimes shortened to Sarwa) is used for the San collectively in Botswana.

 The mo-/ba- noun class prefixes are used for people; the older variant Masarwa, with the le-/ma- prefixes used for disreputable people and animals, is offensive and was changed at independence.

 In Angola, they are sometimes referred to as mucancalas, or bosquímanos (a Portuguese adaptation of the Dutch term for "Bushmen").

 The terms Amasili and Batwa are sometimes used for them in Zimbabwe.

 The San are also referred to as Batwa by Xhosa people and as Baroa by Sotho people.

 The Bantu term Batwa refers to any foraging tribesmen and as such overlaps with the terminology used for the "Pygmoid" Southern Twa of South-Central Africa.